iljones00/iljones00.github.io/content/_index.md

           date_start: '2016-01-01'
           date_end: '2020-12-31'
           description: |2-
-            * Developed back-end infrastructure and RESTful APIs for web applications in Clojure deployed in the cloud
+            * Developed RESTful APIs for cloud-deployed web applications
             * Managed several SQL server databases (Postgres) to support the delivery of data in real-time for sales conversions
+            * Designed and developed main landing page optimized for SEO, increasing impressions by 300%

     design:
       columns: '2'